-- 1. An employee of the college conditioning educational benefits or participation on an individual's participation in unwelcome sexual conduct (i.e. quid pro quo); - 2.
-Unwelcome conduct that a reasonable person would determine is so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the college's education Program or Activity; or - Sexual Assault (as defined in the Clery Act), or Dating Violence, Domestic Violence or Stalking as defined in the Violence Against Women Act (VAWA) (collectively referred to as "Sexual Violence"): - Sexual Assault: As defined in 20 U.S.C.
-1092(f)(6)(A)(v), means an offense classified as forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation1. - Dating Violence: As defined in 34 U.S.C.
-12291(a)(10), means violence committed by a person (A) who is or has been in a social relationship of a romantic or intimate nature with the victim; and (B) where the existence of such a relationship shall be determined based on a consideration of the following factors: the length of the relationship; the type of relationship; and, the frequency of interaction between the persons involved in the relationship. - Domestic Violence: As defined in 34 U.S.C.
-12291(a)(8), includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction. - Stalking: As defined in 34 U.S.C.
-12291(a)(30), means engaging in a course of conduct directed at a specific person that would cause a reasonable person to: (A) fear for his or her safety or the safety of others; or (B) suffer substantial emotional distress.
+- Neither the lack of protest or resistance nor silence constitutes consent, and consent may be withdrawn at any time. - Often referred to as "Yes Means Yes" - Dating Violence: As defined in 34 U.S.C.
+12291(a)(11), means violence committed by a person - A. who is or has been in a social relationship of a romantic or intimate nature with the victim; and - B. where the existence of such a relationship shall be determined based on a consideration of the following factors: - i. the length of the relationship - ii. the type of relationship - iii. the frequency of interaction between the persons involved in the relationship. - Domestic Violence: As defined in 34 U.S.C.
+12291(a)(12), includes felony or misdemeanor crimes committed by a current or former spouse or intimate partner of the victim under the family or domestic violence laws of the jurisdiction receiving grant funding and, in the case of victim services, includes the use or attempted use of physical abuse or sexual abuse, or a pattern of any other coercive behavior committed, enabled, or solicited to gain or maintain power and control over a victim, including verbal, psychological, economic, or technological abuse that may or may not constitute criminal behavior, by a person who--- - A. is a current or former spouse or intimate partner of the victim, or person similarly situated to a spouse of the victim; - B. is cohabitating, or has cohabitated, with the victim as a spouse or intimate partner; - C. shares a child in common with the victim; or - D. commits acts against a youth or adult victim who is protected from those acts under the family or domestic violence laws of the jurisdiction. - Stalking: As defined in 34 U.S.C. § 12291(a)(36), 34 CFR 668.46 means engaging in a course of conduct directed at a specific person that would cause a reasonable person to: - A. fear for his or her safety or the safety of others; or - B. suffer substantial emotional distress.